sysghent/plant-pot/hal/README.md

-# BSP - Serial over USB
+# Plant pot: HAL - medium level

 This repository contains a setup for the Raspberry Pico that allows to communicate with it over USB and a serial interface.